-Xigrid is a cloud-based smart indoor environment technology that improves energy consumption and climate in buildings, and reduces CO2 emissions.
+Xigrid is a cloud-based AI powered indoor environment technology that improves energy consumption by additional 15-30% and tenant retention by up to 90%.

-Using internally designed controllers, the system collects large amounts of data on indoor climate, air quality, and space usage for each room.
-These data, together with the externally sourced data on weather, electricity prices, and room bookings, are then processed by machine learning algorithms.
-The algorithms optimize work of heating, ventilation and air conditioning (HVAC).
-This way, Xigrid minimizes electric power consumption for a building, and improves air quality and temperature comfort in the premises.
+Installed on the top of an already existing building management system (BMS), using buildings’ sensors, the system collects large amounts of data on indoor climate, air quality, and space usage for each room.
+These data, together with the externally sourced data on weather, electricity prices, room bookings, etc. are then processed by machine learning algorithms.
+Xigrid also actively interacts with building occupants via an internally developed mobile phone app.
+This allows the algorithms to define personal levels of comfort for each building user.
+Profoundly understanding both, buildings and humans, the algorithms optimize work of heating, ventilation and air conditioning (HVAC) in such a way that the energy consumption is reduced whereas the indoor comfort is tailored precisely to the occupants’ preferences.

-According to European Commission, buildings are responsible for 40% of energy consumption and 36% of CO2 emissions in the EU.
-The 2010 Energy Performance of Buildings Directive and the 2012 Energy Efficiency Directive are the EU’s main legislation covering the reduction of the energy consumption of buildings.
-On the 30 November 2016 the Commission proposed an update to the Energy Performance of Buildings Directive to streamline the existing rules and to help promote the use of smart technology in buildings.
-Xigrid is such a technology.
+Energy Performance of Buildings Directive and Energy Efficiency Directive are the EU’s main legislation covering the reduction of energy consumption in buildings.
+The latest 2018 version of the EU Commission’s Energy Performance of Buildings Directive explicitly promotes the use of smart technology in buildings, and Xigrid is such a technology.

 According to US EPA, studies from the United States and Europe show that persons in industrialized nations spend more than 90 percent of their time indoors.
 And for small children, the elderly, persons with chronic diseases, and most urban residents of any age, the proportion is even higher.
 By constantly analyzing data for indoor environment, and enhancing air quality and temperature comfort in buildings, Xigrid improves mental and physical wellness of visitors.